 There was no tentacle holding him, but a hand of molten rock, and the hand and arm were attached to a body, scaled and aflame, upon which was raised a thick, muscled neck several feet in diameter and even longer in length.
 The head that rested upon it was massive and arrow-shaped, bursting with horns and teeth.
 Worst of all was the face, the skull like eyes, nose and mouth glowing like embers in a forge.

 And on either cheek, charred and grey, with lifeless eyes and mouths agape, the faces of Bergen’s son and daughter hung like they had been poorly stitched into the demon’s flesh.

 “Please, I beg you…end this madness!
 Kill me now, or let me go, but make it end, please!”

 The face retreated as if offended.
 “Kill you?
 You are my progenitor.
 Without your intervention, I would not be here.”

 The beast brought its face to within inches of Bergen’s, its magma-like eyes burning into his own.
 “No, I will not kill you, father.
 I am the Ordruir, and together, you and I will accomplish extraordinary things.
 First, we will destroy this world and all who dwell upon it.
 Then, we will assault the palace of the gods.
 And then, when all the cosmos begs for our mercy…”

 “We will become…King.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, jonwriveraWrite a Review